MeremArt/Serverless-Image-Resizer-with-Self-Service-Access-Control/README.md

 SNS: 1,000 email notifications free
 API Gateway: 1M requests free (first 12 months)

-Made with ❤️ and ☕ using AWS Serverless
+Made with ❤️ and ☕ using AWS Serverless by merem